Questions To Ask When Interviewing Any Entertainer

 Will the music be played at the appropriate level?

 This is a great question.
 Louder is NOT always better.
-It is interesting how many times I am approached during dinner by one of the older guests and complimented on how soft and pretty the music is.
+It is interesting how many times I am approached during dinner by one of the older guests and complimented on how soft and pretty the dinner / cocktail music is.
 I usually laugh to myself and think, stick around for the dance, you won't be nearly as impressed.
 This is because I know that dinner level is far less than it will be for the actually dancing portion of the night when the lights go down and the volume goes up.
 Being a professional, I have developed the knack of reading crowds and situations.
 This allows me to keep the dinner music in the background where it belongs, while knowing when to pump up the crowd when the dancing is in full swing.
 This also goes to speakers and placement.
 Since I use professional equipment and place them in the optimal spots, the room sounds great.
 DJs using home or aged equipment may have to play louder to try to get the proper coverage.
+I even take it a step further.
+I have a wireless remote speaker I use regularly.
+Let me explain: suppose I am set up to play at Sassafras Vineyards at the far end glassed in area.
+There I am set up for the dancing with JBL Speakers and subs ready to rock!
+Let's say you set up the head table at the opposite end of the room by the bar.
+This puts guests 50/75 feet from my main speakers.
+If I attempt tyo play those speakers loud enough to be heard 50 feet away, the table in front of the dance floor would need ear plugs.
+My solution is to set up wireless speakers at the other end.
+This way I can play them all at a low level as they should be.
+I bet less than 25% of other entertainers go to this much trouble and expense.

 Will my entertainer dress appropriately?

 Yes, I always discuss with the host how he or she wants me dressed.
-I wear anything from a tux, to a coat and tie, to a logo embroidered button down shirt with khakis.
+I wear anything from a tux, to a coat and tie, to a logo embroidered button down shirt with khakis to jeans and boots.
+I also do Halloween parties where I dress in costume.
 My dress depends on the situation.
-If you look throughout the page you will see me in costumes also.
-I have dressed in costumes for theme parties like Halloween, sock hops, and rodeo dances.
-When I do a car show, I wear shorts and a logo shirt.
+If you look throughout the many pages of PAST SHOWS you will see me in a wide variety of outfits.
 I do everything in my power to make sure your party is perfect; it is important that I look the role.
 I also think this goes a long way to making me approachable.
 I want you and your guests to feel comfortable coming to the booth and making requests or asking questions.
 If I am wearing a tux at a barn dance, I would be grossly over dressed and not fit in.
-So, yes, I will dress appropriately, but his doesn't always mean coat and tie; sometimes to make your guests comfortable, less is more!
+Likewise, if I wore a coat and tie to a car show, I would look like a fish out of water.
+If I wore jeans and a T-Shirt to a wedding where your guests are all in ties it would bring the whole event down.
+So, yes, I will dress appropriately!

 Does the set-up and/or tear-down time affect the time I have paid for?